ethan5191/F1Data/ReadMe.md

     Tyre wear was only transmitted as whole numbers (e.g., 2.00, 3.00).
 Decimal precision was added in later games.

+F2 Throttle Parameters

+    In F1 2020, the on-throttle and off-throttle values for F2 cars are not transmitted as the actual setup values.
+    Because of this, changing these parameters does not register as a setup change.
+    The reported value remains constant for each parameter.

 ### F1 2020–2022

 Tyre Set Identification